nh-server/switch-guide/docs/user_guide/sysnand/launching_cfw.md

 ### Launching the Homebrew Menu

-You will now be able to launch the Homebrew Menu by holding the R button while launching any game (including demos/cartridges), application (e.g. Youtube/Hulu), or the album.
-If R is not held, the album, game, or application will launch like normal.
+You will now be able to launch the Homebrew Menu by opening the album or by holding the R button while launching any game (including demos/cartridges), application (e.g. Youtube/Hulu).
+If R is not held, the game or application will launch like normal.

 !!! warning "A note about using the album for the Homebrew Menu"
     - Using the album for the Homebrew Menu instead of a game or application has several limitations, including but not limited to: a smaller amount of available memory (RAM), as well as being unable to launch a full-featured web browser.
 It is strongly recommended to launch homebrew through applications or games instead.